Pinnoctopus cordiformis: Taxonomy

+Pinnoctopus cordiformis was first formally described as Octopus cordiformis in 1832 by the French naturalists Jean René Constant Quoy and Joseph Paul Gaimard.
+The holotype has been lost and a neotype was designated in 1999, the neotype was collected in New Zealand waters from the RV Kaharoa in 1997.
+The genus Pinnoctopus was proposed by Alcide d'Orbigny in 1845 with O. cordiformis as its type species but this was subsequently considered to be a junior synonym of Octopus.
+Pinnoctopus is recognised as a valid taxon by some authorities but as invalid by others, with P. cordiformis being regarded as conspecific with Macroctopus maorum, with the latter taxon being treated as the junior synonym, meaning P. cordiformis is treated as a valid taxon.
+Yet other authorities do not regard P. cordiformis as conspecific with M. maorum and suggest that it is a synonym of Enteroctopus zealandicus.

 Description

 Pinnoctopus cordiformis is identifiable by its orange-brown or purple-grey colouration; iridescent white spots are found on the arms and web.
 No white spots can be seen on the mantle.

 Pinnoctopus has been seen to reach sizes of over 1m in length and 9 kilograms in weight, however, specimens of this size are seldom seen, due to residing in deeper waters.

-Pinnoctopus cordiformiss closest relative is Octopus huttoni.
-The two can be easily distinguished by comparing a range of features: Octopus huttoni is about the size of a fist when fully mature, so is considerably smaller than the P, cordiformis; Octopus huttoni has a single row of suckers, which run up each tentacle, as opposed to Pinnoctopus, which has two rows of oppositely-arranged suckers.
+Pinnoctopus cordiformis is quite closely related to Robsonella huttoni.
+The two can be easily distinguished by comparing a range of features: R. huttoni is about the size of a fist when fully mature, so is considerably smaller than the P, cordiformis; R. huttoni has a single row of suckers, which run up each tentacle, as opposed to Pinnoctopus, which has two rows of oppositely-arranged suckers.
 Octopus species have no bone structure, which allows easy escape from confined spaces; they also can avoid towed nets, making them difficult to study in the wild.

 Pinnoctopus cordiformis has a globe-shaped mantle, which contains the vital organs. it also has a mouth and sharp beak which is used for killing prey.
 The skin of the octopus is smooth and can change colour slightly to hide from both predators and prey.
 As a form of self-defense, the octopus can release ink to deter a predator.
 The eyes of an octopus are considered to be far more developed than those of many other marine species, they are primarily nocturnal and undertake a range of techniques to both escape predators and find prey.